 Washington, DC; New York City; and Seattle, Washington

-All participants will meet in Honolulu for a 2-day concluding dialogue.
+All participants met in Honolulu for a 2-day concluding dialogue.

-The program covers all air transportation, lodging, and program-related ground transportation and meals for participating journalists.
+The program covered all air transportation, lodging, and program-related ground transportation and meals for participating journalists.

 The 2013 China-United States Journalist Exchange Participants:

 - Mr. Saeed AHMED, Supervising News Editor, CNN Digital, Atlanta, GA